bisturi/bisturi/docs/reference/08_sequences.md

 >>> p.pack() == s
 True
 ```

-Here, 'raw' is the full raw string to be parsed and 'offset' is the position in the string
+`raw` is the full raw string to be parsed and `offset` is the position
-where the parsing is taking effect.
+in the string where the parsing is at the moment.

-As a more expecific case, one field can be optional.
-In this case we do not 'repeat'
-the field, instead we just mark the field to be there 'when' some condition is meet.
+Final case, what if we want the semantics of *zero or one*?
+That's it we
+want to have a field or subpacket *optional*

+We use the `when` method:

 ```python
 >>> class Option(Packet):